meghnasw/WGS_pipeline/cluster/README.md

 ------------------------------------------------------------

 IMPORTANT:
-- Estimated time per sample:  maximum 5 minutes.
+- Estimated time per sample: 5-10 minutes.
 - You do not edit the slurm script.
 - You set resources in the submit command.
 - BUSCO is enabled by providing --busco-lineage.